Imagine that you've never heard a piece of classical music.

 If you can relate to this, here are a few ideas that might help you:

 First of all, maybe you just need to spend more time reading the Bible.
-Duh.
-But, seriously, many Christians don't even read God's Word.
+Seriously, many Christians don't even read God's Word.
 So just get started.
 Read entire books, too; don't just skip around to a favorite verse here or there.
 The New Testament epistles are all pretty short-that might be a great place for you to start if it's been a while.
 Remember, the real meaning can only be understood properly in context, so reading a whole passage will always help you understand the meaning better.
 I don't recommend The Message or The Passion (they're not really Bibles-they are paraphrases of the Bible that sometimes sounds pretty neat, but many times are just plain wrong), but I do read the New Living Translation sometimes (which uses very easy, modern language); otherwise I mostly read a more accurate translation like the NASB, ESV, NKJV or the original NIV.
-Also, I love "The Lutheran Study Bible" it's the best $50 you could ever spend.
-It should cost $500.
+Also, I love "The Lutheran Study Bible," I think it's the best $50 you could ever spend.
 The ESV Study Bible is also amazing and worth ten times what it actually costs.
 These are just a few of the many good study Bibles out there.

 Seriously, just start listening ASAP!